DimitrisRigas/TTH-analysis/README.md

 9/1/2025 Tried going for a selection cut Nb>1.
 I x5 the signal and my bg survived.
 Ill upload the updated myClass2.
 I also removed the cut of opposite signs and the S/B is much better.
 Added new backgrounds For TTH->bb.

 10/1-14/1  Added all of the important backgrounds.
 Fixed the macro to run them automatically.
 All i need to do before the multivariant analysis is fix the memory leaks and the drawing macro to do super impose

+19/1 Fixed the leaking memory error, Fixed the issue i had with the pointer names and i also made a new macro that superimposes signal/bkg